8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 ### Creating the Apollo and Subscription Client

-With our GraphQL queries written it's time to set up our client modules.
+With our GraphQL queries written, it's time to set up our client modules.
 Otherwise, we can't run the queries!

 First, let's tackle the API client.
-For this we'll be using `ApolloClient` with its required defaults.
-To the `createHttpLink` we'll be supplying our fully formed workspace endpoint.
-This code should be place at `src/utils/api.js`
+For this, we'll be using `ApolloClient` with its required defaults.
+To `createHttpLink` we supply our fully formed workspace endpoint.
+This code should be placed in `src/utils/api.js`

 _Note: To learn more about the options available when configuring ApolloClient, [please reference their documentation](https://www.apollographql.com/docs/react/get-started/)._